anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 <p align="center"><b>Table 2-3:</b> Reference Model Requirements: Cloud Infrastructure Software Profile Requirements</p>

-**(1)** [Workload Transition Guidelines.](../chapters/appendix-a.md) might have other interfaces (such as SR-IOV VFs to be directly passed to a VM or a Pod) or NIC-specific drivers on guest machines transiently allowed until mature enough solutions are available with a similar efficiency level (for example regarding CPU and energy consumption).<br>
+**(1)** [Workload Transition Guidelines.](../chapters/appendix-a.md) might have other interfaces (such as SR-IOV VFs to be directly passed to a VM or a Pod) or NIC-specific drivers on guest machines transiently allowed until more mature solutions are available with an acceptable level of efficiency to support telecom workloads (for example regarding CPU and energy consumption).<br>
 **(2)** In Kubernetes based infrastructures network separation is possible without an overlay (e.g.: with IPVLAN)<br>
 **(3)** This feature is not applicable for Kubernetes based infrastructures due to lack of vSwitch however workloads need access to user space networking solutions.